ArduCAM/RaspberryPi/Multi_Camera_Adapter/Multi_Adapter_Board_2Channel/readme.md

 Note that this version doesn't support 8MP Pi camera borad.
 And it also can be used for other Raspberry pi boards with minor software modifications.

 # Prerequisites
+Because the camera switching is done through the camera led pin.
 You have to disable the automatic management of camera led in `/boot/config.txt`.
+The following command help you  disable the led control from the GPU firmware.
 ```bash
 $ sudo sh -c 'echo "disable_camera_led=1" >> /boot/config.txt'
 $ sudo reboot
 ```
 # Hardware Connection
+Connect the multi-camera adapter board to Pi ZERO through 15-22pin flex cable.
+And connect two 5MP pi cameras to the Camera A and Camera B ports as the following photo shows.
 ![Alt text](https://github.com/ArduCAM/RaspberryPi/blob/master/Multi_Camera_Adapter/Multi_Adapter_Board_2Channel/data/HardwareConnection.png)
 # Quickly start
 ## Download the Raspberrypi library